richchapler/AzureSolutionsDocumentation/wip/DataExplorer_MigrationPlan.md

 ### Tasks

 #### Prepare
-- **Inventory**
-  - Document current data volumes, structures, and dependencies within Azure Data Explorer.
+- **Inventory**: Document current data volumes, structures, and dependencies within Azure Data Explorer.
   - Identify any required data transformations or specific formats for the target subscription.
   - Outline a preliminary migration approach (for example, using Azure Data Factory or direct Data Explorer ingestion).
 - **Risk Assessment**